 Charles is Partner-in-Charge of participatory planning processes with communities and stakeholders from all backgrounds and sectors.
 He leads JTP's Community Planning team.

-Charles is currently leading the acclaimed stakeholder and community engagement process for the Central Winchester Regeneration project for Winchester City Council, to draw up a Supplementary Planning Document for this important city centre site, including the bus station.
-He recently led the Community Planning Weekend processes for: a high-rise, residential-led development at Brunel Street Works, part of London's Custom House and Canning Town Regeneration Area; the regeneration of St Clements Hospital including London's first Community Land Trust; Market Street, a new residential-led 'urban village' in Newbury town centre; proposed urban extensions to Attleborough and Hethersett in Norfolk; Chesterton in Cirencester; and Land at Three Elms in Hereford.
+Charles led the acclaimed stakeholder and community engagement process for the Central Winchester Regeneration project for Winchester City Council, developing a Supplementary Planning Document for this important city centre site which has now been formally adopted by the council.
+He also recently led the Community Planning Weekend processes for: Market Street, a new residential-led 'urban village' on a council-owned car park in Newbury town centre; the award-winning regeneration of St Clement's Hospital in Bow, including London's first Community Land Trust; a high-rise, residential-led urban quarter at Brunel Street Works, part of London's Custom House and Canning Town Regeneration Area; proposed urban extensions to Attleborough and Hethersett in Norfolk; Chesterton in Cirencester, and Land at Three Elms in Hereford.

 Charles also ran the award-winning community engagement process to plan the new zero-carbon neighbourhood at Graylingwell Park, Chichester.
 He has worked with stakeholders to create new Visions for Purley and New Addington town centres for Croydon Council; developed, with residents, a new regeneration masterplan for a former council estate in Woking; created a new sustainable development framework and garden villages concept for a former coal mining community in the Barnsley Dearne Valley; and created a Visionary Charter and Strategic Development Framework for Cleethorpes.

-Internationally, Charles has co-led a cooperative regional planning Charrette in Auroville, India; led community Charrettes as part of the Scottish Government's Charrette mainstreaming programme in Girvan, Wick and Thurso; led several Charrette processes in Sweden including at Fejan Island for the Swedish Defence Ministry; led an international multi-disciplinary team through Charrette processes to plan an eco-resort in Tanjung Ringitt, Indonesia, participated in the Culture Village Community Planning Weekend, China; and collaborated with Alta Consulting to run several community planning events in Iceland.
+Internationally, Charles has co-led a cooperative regional planning Charrette in Auroville, India; led community Charrettes as part of the Scottish Government's Charrette mainstreaming programme in Girvan, Wick and Thurso; led several Charrette processes in Sweden, and led an international multi-disciplinary team through Charrette processes to plan an eco-resort in Tanjung Ringitt, Indonesia.

-Charles has spoken at a range of international conferences and seminars including the Remaking Cities Congress in Pittsburgh and has contributed to a various publications, including 'Collaborative Planning for All', published by Civic Voice in 2015.
+Charles is an Academician of the Academy of Urbanism and a Built Environment Experts (BEE) for the Design Council CABE.
+He has spoken at a range of international conferences and seminars including The AoU Quality Life, Beautiful City conference in Hangzhou March 2018, The American Institute of Architects Conference in San Diego, 2018, the Remaking Cities Congress in Pittsburgh 2013 and has contributed to various publications, including drafting ‘Collaborative Planning for All’, published by Civic Voice in 2015.
 In 2009 he travelled to San Diego to accept the International Association of Public Participation Project of the Year Award 2009 for Scarborough Renaissance.
-Charles is an Academician of the Academy of Urbanism and a Built Environment Experts (BEE) for the Design Council / Commission for Architecture and the Built Environment (CABE).